Hidden gems, secret doorways, meetings with wolves, and treehouses you can spend the night in are just some of the wild things you should do in LA

 71. Altadena's famous Christmas Tree Lane brings the yuletide to the most festive season of the year!
 Ho Ho Ho!

-72. A must-see light display for the holidays: the LA Zoo Lights are a keeper!
+72. A must-see light display for the holidays: the LA Zoo Lights is a keeper!

 74. When visions of sugar plums start dancing in your head, you know it’s time to go to the Los Angeles Ballet's The Nutcracker—a holiday tradition.